themeum/tutor/readme.txt

 = 1.9.1 - June 04, 2021 =

+New: You can now toggle auto redirection to enrolled courses on auto order completion
 Fix: Plugin activated hook parameter count
 Fix: Saving Zoom meeting redirects to post list
 Fix: Instructor star rating can be zero